Spotty32/semicomplex-calculator/README.md

 I'm currently studying Information Technology

-Completely free to use, but you'll need to build the app yourself
+Completely free to use, all updated versions will be available

 Hope you'll enjoy it? maybe?...